mhedges/markdown-cv/index.md

 - `2011-2018`
 - Affiliation: University of Hawaii (PhD student)
-- Phd Advisor: Sven Vahsen
+- PhD advisor: Sven Vahsen
 - *Phase I commissioning of the SuperKEKB accelerator*
     - Involved from start-to-finsih of design, construction, operation, and publication of results data collected by suite of commissioning detectors used for first-beam measurements of SuperKEKB.
     - KEK onsite safety coordinator for construction and integration.